Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Array Splice

-Removes a specified amount of elements from the given array.
+Removes the given amount of elements from the given array.

 **See also:**